denten-books/plain-text/1-chapter.md

 part of the same continuous stream of information.

 Just as the Turing machine is able to convert symbolic representation into internal configuration states, it can conversely enact the opposite movement, by representing internal configuration states symbolically.
 This remarkable property allows for the creation of what Turing calls a class of universal machines.
 Specific Turing machines could be configured to preform actions like addition or multiplication.
 But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
-In addition to scanning symbols, the universal Turing machine has the ability to internalize *other machine configurations*.
-Turing explains that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
-In being able to internalize configuration as symbol, the *universal* Turing machine can simulate all other special-purpose Turing machines.
+An adding machine can only add.
+But the universal Turing machine can do more than scan symbols: it has the ability to internalize *other machine configurations*.
+Such a machine can "compute any computable sequence" [@turing_computable_1937, 241].
+In being able to internalize physical configuration as symbol, the *universal* Turing machine can simulate all other special-purpose Turing machines.

 The transition of symbols into machine states (and the other way around) defines modern programming.
 A universal machine, unlike other, definitive,